BrenBronze/brenbronze-MC-Project-Issues/README.md

 # brenbronze MC Project Suggestions & Issues
 Repository to request suggestions and report issues with minecraft projects made by brenbronze

-If the project that your requesting suggestions or reporting issues for already has an issues page, please use its issues page.
+If the project that your trying to speak about already has an issues page, please use its issues page.

 Use the issues tab for both issues and suggestions

-Issues and suggestions may take time to be seen
+Issues and suggestions may take some time to be seen

 [brenbronze's Modrinth](https://modrinth.com/user/brenbronz) (Recommended)